Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Reproducibility

 All firmware, schematics, and documentation necessary to reproduce the prototype are included in the project repository.
-The project intentionally relies on widely available hardware components so that the system can be rebuilt in classroom environments, engineering labs, makerspaces, or independent research settings.
+The project intentionally relies on widely available hardware components so that the system can be rebuilt in classroom environments, engineering labs, makerspaces, gardens, greenhouses, or independent research settings.

 Conclusion